FILTER BY TAG

 Setting Up the PAX Terminal

-This section describes how to set up the PAX A35 terminal.
-This model is a fixed-lane device that is powered by connecting it to a point-of-sale (POS) system.
-The device does not have an integrated printer or a battery power option.
+Use the information in this section to set up the PAX A35 terminal.
+This device is designed for fixed-lane environments and is powered through its connection to a point-of-sale (POS) system.
+It does not include an integrated printer and does not support battery-powered operation.

 The product drawing show the PAX device features.
-The table contains descriptions of the function keys on the physical keypad of the device.
+The table provides descriptions of the function keys on the physical keypad of the PAX terminal.

 Figure: